AabhasKhania/daily-cs-learning/week1-python-basics/README.md

 - `day6_eternal_pillar.py`: A pure example of coding fundamentals — variables, conditionals, loops, and functions — all tied together with clarity and self-reflection.
 - `day7_life_architect.py`: A script to design your day like a software architect — install traits, avoid triggers, and boot your identity with intention.
 Combines lists, loops, choices, and reflection.
 - `day8_last_spark.py`: A code for days with no motivation.
 You just write one line.
 If there’s a hint of hope in it — we honor it.
 If not, we still count the effort.
+- `day9_reboot_button.py`: A quick mental reset tool.
+Asks if you're ready to reboot emotionally — and reminds you it's always okay to restart.